wilhelm-murdoch/wilhelm.codes/content/blog/learning-bash-through-pointless-fun/index.md

 Ok, obviously this was all a clever ploy to get you to learn a few more Bash things.
 Definitely do *not* use this new knowledge to frustrate and annoy your coworkers.
 Please, be considerate of other people’s mental well being.
 I mean, what I _meant_ to say was:

-> DefInIteLY dO Not UsE THis nEw knoWleDGE to FRUStRATe aND aNnOY YoUR cOWorkers.
-> pLeAsE, be ConsiDeRAtE oF oThEr peOPle’s mEnTal well beiNG.
+{{< blockquote "DefInIteLY dO Not UsE THis nEw knoWleDGE to FRUStRATe aND aNnOY YoUR cOWorkers. pLeAsE, be ConsiDeRAtE oF oThEr peOPle’s mEnTal well beiNG."
+"Me." >}}

 There are any number of ways you could change this script.
 Instead of liberal use of `echo`, you could just build a string assigned to a variable and spit that out at the end.
 Instead of using `else` you could use `continue` to skip the final `if` fallback.
 Try a few and see what changes.